Refine your search

 The University’s agreed printing house will forward the electronic dissertation to the library.
 If printing is executed in other than University’s agreed printing house, you should remind a printing house about this task.
 An electronic version will be distributed as an e-mail attachment to: [email protected].

-Dissertations in Science, Forestry and Technology: The doctoral candidate shall send the link to electronic dissertation to Rector of the campus, Dean of the Faculty and Faculty Administration ([email protected]) as well as prints of dissertation well before the public examination as follows:
+Dissertations in Science, Forestry and Technology: The doctoral candidate shall send the link to electronic dissertation to the Vice Dean of the Faculty (Heli Peltola) and Faculty Administration ([email protected]) as well as prints of dissertation well before the public examination as follows:

 • 1 copy for the opponent